About Scitech

 You should be getting different results from the two experiments.
 Do you know why?
 Before we answer that, we’re going to do one more experiment.

-Let’s keep experimenting to investigate one more factor that could be influencing changes in ocean levels – and this is temperature.
+Let’s keep experimenting to investigate one more factor that could be influencing changes in ocean levels – the temperature!

 You will need a thermometer to do this experiment.
 Make sure you ask for help before heating up your water, and don’t carry the hot water by yourself.

-Keep using the same dish with the same water.
+Keep using the same container you used in Experiment 1 with the same water.

 What happens to the water level as the temperature rises?